ryx/datalayer.js/README.md

 TODO: explain testmode and its activation via URL

 ## Passing Data
+The first obvious question here might be "what data should I pass"?
+That's a good question and we will discuss it in detail in the next chapter, [Conventions](#).
+Let's first start with the "how".
 There are different ways to pass data to datalayer.js, each has it's own specific usecase.
 Although you can mix these ways as you please, it might make sense to stick with one approach first, to keep your implementation maintainable and understandable.

 ### Using rendertime markup
 Rendertime markup is the most convenient way to pass data from backend applications to the datalayer.
 You simply put `<meta>` tags like the following in your markup (i.e. your website's HTML, no matter how that is generated) to pass "rendertime" data or events to the datalayer.
 This makes it extremely comfortable for backend-rendered applications to transport data into the frontend.
 (Of course we are not using any inline Javascript here, because inline scripts are just bad for your karma ;-) ..)